Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 }
 ```

 Pretty-printing follows the pattern we saw with `modulus`.
-We need to strip the class and attributes in order to use the underlying print method, called through `NextMethod`, but that is all there is to it.
+We need to strip the class and attributes to use the underlying print method, called through `NextMethod`, but that is all there is to it.

 ```{r}
 print.units <- function(x, ...) {